Bijeljina massacre: Provocation, takeover, and massacre

 As the fighting progressed, the SDS and the Bosnian Serbs created the Ministry of Interior of Republika Srpska (MUP RS), an independent Serb police force.
 According to HRW, a pattern of violence, fueled by "the strive to create a Greater Serbia", developed in Bijeljina that was later repeated in other municipalities in north-eastern Bosnia and Herzegovina by similar paramilitary groups from Serbia.
 This pattern was described by the United Nations Commission of Experts in the following terms:

 The exact number killed in the takeover is unknown.
 Several sources put the figure anywhere between several dozen and a thousand.
 According to the ICTY, at least 48 civilians were killed of which 45 were non-Serbs.
 Around 3 April, a local policeman was ordered to guard a hearse which was picking up bodies from the streets and houses of the town.
-The killings were eliticidal with the aim of erasing cultural history and included "political leaders, businessmen, and other prominent Bosniaks", but also included women and children.
-A number of Serbs who had attempted to stop the massacre were also killed.
+The killings were eliticidal with the aim of erasing cultural history and included "political leaders, businessmen, and other prominent Bosnian Muslims", but also included women and children.
+Several Serbs who had attempted to stop the massacre were also killed.
 An investigation by the ICTY later stated that the victims had been shot "in the chest, mouth, temple, or back of the head, some at close range" and that none had been wearing military uniforms.
-According to the historian Professor Eric D. Weitz of the City College of New York, the killing of Bosniaks in Bijeljina was a genocidal act.
+According to the historian Professor Eric D. Weitz of the City College of New York, the killing of Bosnian Muslims in Bijeljina was a genocidal act.
 The acts against civilians in Bijeljina and those carried out by the JNA and special forces that followed were an attempt to intimidate and sidetrack the Bosnian government and general public from pursuing independence.

-Haviv, who had been invited by Arkan to take photographs, witnessed the killings and one of his pictures, which depicted an SDG member kicking a dying Bosniak woman, was later published in the international media prompting Arkan to put out a death warrant for Haviv.
+Haviv, whom Arkan had invited to take photographs, witnessed the killings and one of his pictures, which depicted an SDG member kicking a dying Muslim woman, was later published in the international media, prompting Arkan to put out a death warrant for Haviv.
 Meanwhile, the Serbian state-owned Radio Belgrade network reported that Bijeljina had been "liberated" with the help of "members of the Serbian National Guard of Semberija and Majevica, in cooperation with Serbian volunteers, Arkan's men, and the Serbian 'radicals'".